My boy had a rough time this morning.

 I know there are those in the autism community, supporters and autistic folks themselves, who probably disagree with me.
 Kindness and understanding towards autistic people should not be held up as “heroic”.
 That presents a picture where they are so “horrible to deal with” that to even try takes some kind of Herculean effort.
 They also shouldn’t be put on display, having their private moments and pain put out for all the world to see so that someone else can be admired for treating them the way any decent human being should.
 I understand that point of view and agree with it wholeheartedly.
 That’s not the whole story, though.

 Special needs parents fight so hard everyday for broader awareness and acceptance for our children.
 It’s why I write so much about Footloose.
 I want people to get to know him, not just his condition.
 That condition is part of who he is, though, so I can’t really share stories about him without acknowledging autism, and everything that comes with it.
 Good and bad.
-Based on where he is on the spectrum right now, he needs more understanding, patience, and help than a neurotypical child.
+The fact of the matter is that my boy needs more understanding, patience, and help than a neurotypical child typically does.
 When someone gives him those things, I want to recognize them for it.
 Not only do I believe they deserve it, but I also believe that you can’t ask for special treatment and then not show the proper gratitude for it.
 It’s a mindset that I plan to pass on to both him and his neurotypical brother.

 People don’t HAVE to be kind or understanding.
 When you find those precious few who choose to be, you’ve got to appreciate them for all they’re worth.
 It’s not about groveling and debasing ourselves, or more importantly our children, for some scraps of human decency.